knguyenOS/College-Apartment-Network-Design/README.md

 # Conclusion

 ## Lessons Learned
-This project taught me the real-world complexities of designing scalable networks—from equipment selection to failover planning.
-I gained confidence configuring VLANs, simulating networks in Packet Tracer, and planning with disaster recovery in mind.
+Though this documentation doesn't cover every step and moment of frustration, this project taught me a lot about the real-world complexities involved in designing scalable networks.
+From planning for scalability to implementing failover strategies, I gained confidence in configuring VLANs, simulating networks in Packet Tracer, and researching components and features more intuitively.

+Looking back, here are some notable things I would do differently if I had the chance to start over:
+- Start prototyping sooner
+- Rely less on trial-and-error
+- Focus on one step at a time
+- Recognize when I'm taking on too much

 ## Final Thoughts
-If I could do it again, I would start prototyping sooner and rely less on trial-and-error during the initial design phase.
-This experience has strengthened both my technical and project management skills.
+This project was an incredibly fun and valuable learning experience, despite the many restless nights and frustrating challenges along the way.
+In hindsight, the most rewarding part was realizing how ambitious I can be when I’m truly passionate about a goal or project.